browserengineering/book/book/visual-effects.md

 children to a separate
 surface before blending them into the parent once `restore` is called.
-The secondc parameter to `saveLayer` specifies the specific type of blending, here with the `Alphaf` parameter requesting 50% opacity.
+The second parameter to `saveLayer` specifies the specific type of blending, here with the `Alphaf` parameter requesting 50% opacity.

 [^layer-surface]: It's called `saveLayer` instead of `createSurface` because